Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby

-Building upon this theoretical and observational foundation, our work investigates both the IMF and mass segregation in a sample of $15$ open clusters.
-Our methodology combines established techniques with modern statistical analyses to: determine the present-day mass function and reconstruct the IMF while accounting for observational completeness limits and binary star effects; quantify the degree and spatial extent of mass segregation through multiple metrics and radial variation analysis; and examine the interplay between these phenomena and their implications for cluster evolution.
-Through this analysis, we aim to contribute to the ongoing discussion about the universality of the IMF and the role of mass segregation in shaping the observable properties of open clusters.
-Our work addresses key limitations of previous studies through improved methodology and comprehensive treatment of observational biases, building upon the theoretical framework established by these seminal works in the field.

-This document is organized into six sections, summarized as follows.
-Section \ref{sec:data} presents the {\it Gaia} \texttt{Astrophysical Parameters} catalog, which aims to retrieve the stellar mass \texttt{mass\_flame} for main sequence stars.
+In this work, we use Gaia-based high-quality estimated stellar masses and member stars of 15 selected nearby open clusters, to empirically build their mass-luminosity relation down below 0.5 $M_\odot$.
+With our mass estimates for all member stars per cluster, we examine both their mass segregation and PDMF.
+Our investigation is presented in this document, which is organized into six sections, summarized as follows.
+Section \ref{sec:data} presents the Gaia DR3 \texttt{Astrophysical parameters} catalog, from which we retrieve estimated stellar masses for as many member stars as possible.
 It also details the selection of 15 open clusters with diverse ages and metallicities included in this study.
-Section \ref{sec:methods} comprises four subsections: (i) identification and separation of binary stars from main sequence single stars, (ii) a brief overview of how cubic spline fitting was used to extrapolate stellar masses for single stars, (iii) estimation of mass for each component of the binary stars, and (iv) the application of the minimum spanning tree method to address the mass segregation problem.
-Section \ref{sec:results} presents the outcomes for each cluster regarding mass segregation and the initial mass function.
-Section \ref{sec:discussion} explores the advantages and limitations of the employed methodology, along with the implications and significance of our findings.
+Section \ref{sec:methods} comprises four subsections: (i) identification and separation of binary stars from main sequence single stars, (ii) a brief overview of how cubic spline fitting was used to extrapolate stellar masses for single stars not listed in the Gaia DR3 \texttt{Astrophysical parameters} catalog, (iii) estimation of mass for each component of the binary stars, and (iv) the application of the minimum spanning tree method to address the mass segregation problem.
+Section \ref{sec:results} presents the outcomes for each cluster regarding mass segregation and the PDMF.
+Section \ref{sec:discussion} explores the advantages and limitations of the methodology employed, along with the implications and significance of our findings.
 Finally, we summarize our key conclusions and insights in Section \ref{sec:conclusions}.